Kainom/VueExamples/README.md

 # VueExamples
-Some simple examples of VUE2 codes
+Simple examples of codes in vue2.Anotations and exercises also